-After the resource configurations in the vRealize Automation deployment configuration file are migrated from NSX Data Center for vSphere to NSX-T Data Center, the migration coordinator creates an output mapping file in a .json format.
+After the resource configurations in the Aria Automation deployment configuration file are migrated from NSX-V to NSX, the migration coordinator creates an output mapping file in a .json format.

-This mapping file contains information about how vRealize Automation created resources in NSX-v map to NSX-T Data Center objects.
+This mapping file contains information about how Aria Automation created resources in NSX-V map to NSX objects.

 The migration coordinator creates a partial or an intermediate mapping file for the first time after the Check Realization step is completed.
 In the subsequent steps of the migration process, the mapping file changes.
-For example, mapping information about vRealize Automation created Security Policies, VM network interfaces, Security Groups, and so on, are available in the output mapping file after host migration is completed.
-The final mapping file is generated after all the hosts in the clusters, which are enabled for migration, are migrated to NSX-T Data Center.
+For example, mapping information about Aria Automation created Security Policies, VM network interfaces, Security Groups, and so on, are available in the output mapping file after host migration is completed.
+The final mapping file is generated after all the hosts in the clusters, which are enabled for migration, are migrated to NSX.

 - Check Realization step